Calatonia Therapy Miami

 Who This Work May Support

-Calatonia Therapy may be supportive for individuals experiencing:
+Calatonia sessions may be supportive for individuals experiencing:

-This work is especially appropriate as adjunct nervous system care alongside psychotherapy, psychiatry, or medical treatment.
+This work is especially appropriate as adjunct nervous system regulation alongside psychotherapy, psychiatry, or medical treatment.

 For Referring Professionals